 The age at which you retire and the payment option you choose affect your Pension Plan benefit.
 If you were not vested before age 65 and you are an active or disabled plan member, you are automatically vested on your 65th birthday.

 Active and disabled members who are enrolled in the Pension Plan can use the pension estimator on Benefits Connect at any time to obtain a pension estimate.
 The tool allows you to view your projected benefit immediately and use various dates for your planned last day of work and the date you would like retirement payments to begin (first of any month).
 It also can incorporate projected annual salary increases up to 10 percent.
 This can help assess your current and future financial standing and the various options available to you.

 If you qualify for Social Security benefits, you can begin receiving reduced benefits at age 62.
 Eligibility for full retirement benefits depends on your birth year.
 Earnings limitations apply if you choose to begin taking Social Security before your full retirement age.
 Visit the Social Security website before initiating your Social Security benefits, to review your options and any applicable rules.

-If you participate in the Retirement Savings Plan of the Presbyterian Church (U.S.A.), a 403(b)(9) plan, you can begin withdrawing funds from your account at age 59½.
-However, these funds are intended to provide income during retirement, so most participants wait until they retire.
+If you participate in the Retirement Savings Plan of the Presbyterian Church (U.S.A.), a 403(b)(9) plan, you may begin withdrawing funds from your account at age 59½, but you are not required to do so.
+These funds are intended to provide income during retirement, so most participants wait until they retire.
+You may keep your account in the Retirement Savings Plan throughout your retirement.
+In fact, Fidelity has several options for periodic withdrawals while you keep your funds in your RSP account.
 You may want to consult with your tax or financial adviser about distributions and amounts best suited for your needs and future plans.